infinitered/reactotron/README.md

 `node_modules/bin/reactotron`

-Might be worth creating an alias or adding it to your npm script.
+Might be worth creating an alias or adding it to your script section of your `package.json`.

-# Injection Points
+# How To Use

+Remember, this is a development tool.
+It'll help you build your app.
+But you don't want to ship your product with this left on.  :)

+To use this, you need to add a few lines of code to your app.

 Depending on how much support you'd like, there's a few different places you'll want to hook in.